iitgvlsi/Basic-resources-for-CPA-attack/ASIC Implementation/Pre layout/README.md

 ### Step 6 — Power Waveform Viewing with Custom WaveView

-CustomWaveView (wv) is used to visualise the power waveforms captured in the `.fsdb` file.
+Custom WaveView (wv) is used to visualise the power waveforms captured in the `.fsdb` file.

-**Invoke CustomWaveView with the power trace:**
+**Invoke Custom WaveView with the power trace:**
 ```bash
 wv aes_power.fsdb
 ```